Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 ### Option 1: Azure user identity

-- Connect to Azure CLI with az login OR ...
+- Connect to Azure CLI with `az login`
 - Install Terraform on your machine
 - Have the following Assigned roles on Active Directory:
   - Application Administrator